-The idea is simple: by generating less heat in the pressing process, the oil retains more of its natural flavoring, all while preserving crucial nutrients and antioxidants.
-While the actual science on these benefits is still pending, the growing demand for cold-pressed oils leads to an opportunity for today’s seed oil manufacturer.
+The idea is simple: when using a cold press oil machine, heat is reduced in the pressing process, and the oil retains more of its natural flavoring and preserves crucial nutrients and antioxidants.
+While the actual science on these benefits is still pending, the growing demand for cold-pressed oils leads to an opportunity for today’s farmers and oilseed processors.

 Oil Yield vs. Extraction Cost

 As the name implies, cold pressing is the intended extraction of oil without heat.
 However, no matter how you do it, there will be heat involved.
-The friction involved in crushing seeds to remove the oil will generate heat.
-So cold pressing is really about minimizing heat and keeping the product as cool as possible to provide a healthier, more flavorful oil.
+The friction required in a cold press oil machine to crush the seeds and separate out the oil will naturally generate heat.
+Instead, cold pressing is really about minimizing heat and keeping the product as cool as possible throughout processing.

 We all recognize that the primary goal of oilseed processing is to extract as much oil as possible from the seed while consuming as little energy as possible.
-In standard oilseed processing, where heat is applied to rupture the oil-bearing structures, oil recovery can be as much as 95%.
-But cold-pressed oils are only expressed at 80 percent to 85 percent efficiency at best.
+In standard oilseed processing, where heat is applied to rupture the oil-bearing structures, oil recovery can be as much as 95 percent.
+But in most cold pressed oil recovery is only 80 percent to 85 percent efficiency at best.

-The extra work to gain this valuable cold-pressed oil makes it difficult to gauge whether cold pressing is a worthwhile pursuit.
-Is there a sufficient market willing to pay a premium for cold-pressed oils to justify these higher costs and lower yields?
+The extra work to gain this valuable oil makes it difficult to gauge whether purchasing a cold press oil machine is a worthwhile pursuit.
+Is there a sufficient market willing to pay a premium for cold pressed oils to justify these higher costs and lower yields?

-There are press manufactures today advertising machinery explicitly built for cold press.
+There are press manufacturers today advertising machinery explicitly built for cold press.
 We find this to be misleading because, ultimately, a screw press is a screw press is a screw press.

 Cold pressing represents a change in the process of manufacturing oils, not a change in machinery.
 The same type of press currently used in higher heat processes can also be used for cold pressing, just in a different way.

-Anderson’s Super Duo system can perfect the cold-press process
+Anderson’s Super Duo system can perfect the cold pressed oil process

-The question, of course, is how to produce a cold-pressed oil in sufficient quantities and at an adequate price point to make it worthwhile.
+The question, of course, is how to produce cold pressed oil in sufficient quantities and at an adequate price point to make it worthwhile.